How to Propagate Parallel Peperomia (Peperomia puteolata) - 5 Propagation Methods

+Parallel Peperomia (Peperomia puteolata) is propagated during the beginning of the growing season from leaf cuttings, from stem-tip cuttings and by plant division.
 The cuttings root easily and there is no need for a rooting hormone.
 Rooting of the cuttings can be done either in water or in soil.

 Peperomia puteolata also called Peperomia tetragona is best propagated during the growing season when the plant is actively growing.
 At this time, the plant has enough food reserves which are needed for fast establishment.